Skip to content

 }

-Under the derivatives/seg dataset, the sub-001_space-orig_desc-exp1_dseg.json file describes that this activity generated the sub-001_space-orig_desc-exp1_dseg.nii.gz file.
+Under the derivatives/seg-brain dataset, the sub-001_space-orig_desc-exp1_dseg.json file describes which activity generated the sub-001_space-orig_desc-exp1_dseg.nii.gz file.

 {